survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

 `attachToLane` has been coded defensively to guard against possible problems.
-Unless we pass `noteId` we `waitFor` one.
-Passing one explicitly becomes useful when we implement drag and drop so it's good to have it in place.
+Unless we pass `noteId`, we `waitFor` one.
+Passing one explicitly becomes useful when we implement drag and drop, so it's good to have it in place.

 The rest of the code deals with the logic.
 First we try to find a matching lane.
 If found, we attach the note id to it unless it has been attached already.

 ### Setting Up `detachFromLane`

 `deleteNote` is the opposite operation of `addNote`.
-When removing a `Note`, it's important to remember to remove association related to it from a `Lane` as well.
+When removing a `Note`, it's important to remove its association with a `Lane` as well.
 For this purpose we can implement `LaneActions.detachFromLane({laneId: <id>})`.
 We would use it like this:

 ```javascript
 NoteActions.delete(noteId);